kennethreitz-archive/uvenv/README.md

 The `uvenv` command is a wrapper around the `uv` command.
 It provides a simple interface for managing Python projects, inspired by tools like pipenv, but using `requirements.txt` and `requirements.in` files.

-**Note:** This project is a work in progress.
-Some features may not be fully implemented or may change in the future.
+**Note:** This is an active *work in progress*.
+Some features may not be fully implemented, and are subject to change.

 ## Project Structure